neuroo/equip/README.md

 anything about the Python bytecode since the injected code is Python source.

 ## Installation
-The package can be installed with pip:
+The package can be installed with pip for the latest release:
 ```bash
 $ pip install equip
 ```

-Or you can manually install it:
+Or you can get/install the latest development version:
 ```bash
 $ git clone https://github.com/neuroo/equip.git
 $ cd equip